ejricha/presentations/cmake/variables.md

 ## More about `CMakeCache.txt`
-Sits at the top-level of the build directory, and contains all of the information about the build.
+Sits at the top-level of the build directory, and contains all of the information about the build

-Modifying (or even `touch`ing) this file will result in every `CMakeLists.txt` file being processed again the next time a configure or generate step runs.
+Modifying (or even `touch`ing) this file will result in every `CMakeLists.txt` file being processed again the next time a configure or generate step runs

 ## Setting variables